Mumo-The-Analyst/E-commerce_Transactions_-_Clickstream/README.md

 - The top 10 revenue-generating products are dominated by Electronics, with high-performing items like mice, headphones, webcams, and smartwatches, followed by strong contributions from Sports and Fashion categories, each generating between $8,100 and $9,860 in total revenue.

-3. Who are the top 10 customers by total spending and how frequently do they order?
+**3. Who are the top 10 customers by total spending and how frequently do they order?**
 ```sql
 SELECT TOP 10
     c.customer_id,